Fs00/Win10BloatRemover/README.md

 * **Disable OS telemetry:** disables several Windows components that collect diagnostic and usage information such as Compatibility Telemetry, Inventory, Device Census, Customer Experience Improvement Program and others.
 It also deletes the services which are responsible for data reporting to Microsoft.
 * **Remove system services:** deletes - not just disables - the services specified by the user (see *Configuration* below, option `ServicesToRemove`) after backing up their Registry keys, so that you can restore them if anything breaks.
 * **Tweak Windows settings for enhanced privacy:** makes Windows more privacy-respectful by turning off certain system features that put your personal data at risk, such as inking/typing personalization, app launch tracking, clipboard/text messages synchronization, voice activation and some more.
 Take note that the goal here is to provide a mindful balance that leans towards privacy, without sacrificing too much in terms of user experience.
 * **Disable Windows Defender:** disables the antivirus that comes pre-installed on the OS and removes its background services.
-Also, if you make system apps removable, Windows Security app will be uninstalled. *Only for tech-savvy users!*
+Also, if you make system apps removable, Windows Security app will be uninstalled. *Only for tech-savvy users!⚠️*
 * **Remove OneDrive** using the uninstaller provided by Microsoft, its folder in Explorer sidebar will also be hidden.
 Furthermore, its automatic setup will be disabled to prevent the app from being installed for new users.
 * **Remove Windows features:** uninstalls the [Feature-On-Demand (FOD) capabilities](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/features-on-demand-v2--capabilities) specified by the user (see *Configuration* below, option `WindowsFeaturesToRemove`).
 * **Disable automatic updates:** prevents automatic download and installing of Windows and Store apps updates through Group Policies.
 Take note that **automatic Windows Updates can't be disabled on Windows 10 Home.**